-Kindergarten – 5 Year Olds
+Transitional Kindergarten – 5 Year Olds

-- Palisades Kindergarten Program is renowned for providing children with the tools they need for reading, writing and reasoning.
+- Palisades Transitional Kindergarten Program is renowned for providing children with the tools they need for reading, writing and reasoning.
 It also helps prepare children for the future by offering a variety of formal learning events and challenges they will experience in the years to come.
 Children work together in small groups to develop their problem-solving abilities and social skills, while simultaneously enhancing independent thinking.

-- The Kindergarten Program (8:45 am – 2:45 pm) is comprised of a stimulating and challenging curriculum.
+- The Transitional Kindergarten Program (8:45 am – 2:45 pm) is comprised of a stimulating and challenging curriculum.
 Children are given constant support and are encouraged to reach their “potential” while increasing their attention span and developing solid work habits.

 - Teachers work with students on a one-to-one basis.
 Palisade’s low student-to-teacher ratio allows consistent communication, helping each child to: